| | |

 Ingredient Notes

-• Butter: The key to creating the slightly crispy bits of lobster.
-I use a tablespoon, but you can wholeheartedly use more!
+• Butter: The key to slightly crisping the cooked lobster.
 I use salted butter in all of my recipes.

-• Cooked Lobster Meat: This is the star of the dish!
-You can use any lobster meat you like.
-I used all tail meat for this recipe because I bought a bag of frozen lobster tails from a guy selling seafood on the side of the road.
+• Cooked Lobster Meat: You can use any cooked lobster meat you like.
+I used tail meat for this recipe.
 If your lobster has thawed from frozen, I recommend draining it before cooking.

-• White Vinegar: Brightens the flavor of the lobster and adds a beautiful tanginess to the sauce.
-And why vinegar?
-Vinegar was probably much easier to source than fresh lemon in a region that has relied on home canning and preserving for generations.
+• White Vinegar: Brightens the flavour of the lobster and adds a beautiful tang to the sauce.
+I think vinegar became the traditional choice because it was much easier to source than fresh lemons.

 Ingredient Substitutions

-• 35% Whipping Cream: For a different flavor and texture, you can substitute an equal amount of canned evaporated milk (NOT sweetened condensed milk).
+• 35% Whipping Cream: For a different flavour and texture, you can substitute an equal amount of canned evaporated milk (not sweetened condensed milk).

-• Butter: Olive oil is a perfect substitute for butter.
+• Butter: Olive oil is a good substitute for butter.

-• White Vinegar: Apple cider vinegar would be great instead of white vinegar.
+• White Vinegar: Apple cider vinegar or freshly squeezed lemon juice would be great instead of white vinegar.

 Recipe Variations